chwang0721/GIRAM/README.md

 # GIRAM

-Source code for **"Effcient Model-Agnostic Continual Learning for Next POI Recommendation"**.
+Source code for **"Efficient Model-Agnostic Continual Learning for Next POI Recommendation"**.

 Datasets and derived POI categories are available in the `./data` directory.